 Food desirable for diabetes (Fruits and Vegetables)

 With food items, the goal is to adhere to the natural levels of blood sugar as you eat.
-It is very important that you opt for the most desirable food items as listed below:
+It is advised to consume raw vegetables and fruits, as by Nature itself fruits and vegetables are complete.
+It is very important that you opt for proper food for diabetes.some of the most desirable food items as listed below:

-When preparing a well-balanced diet, leafy green vegetables can be extremely nutritious with low-calorie content.
+When preparing for healthy eating, leafy green vegetables can be extremely nutritious with low-calorie content.
 Additionally, leafy greens are also low in digestible carbohydrates that can raise the blood sugar levels.
-You can add items such as Kale, Spinach, lettuce, chard, etc to your diet to manage your diabetes status.
+You can add items such as Kale, Spinach, lettuce, chard, etc to your diabetic diet to manage your diabetes.

-Squash is among the healthiest veggies you can add to your diet when trying to manage diabetes.
+Squash is among the healthiest veggies you can add to your diabetic diet when trying to manage your diabetes.
 This vegetable houses beneficial antioxidants, zeaxanthin, lutein, etc and protects you from macular degeneration and cataracts.
-This vegetable is helpful for both type 1 diabetes and types 2 diabetes patients.
+This vegetable is helpful for people with type 1 diabetes and types 2 diabetes patients.

 Beans are the best source of protein and nutrients that help regulate your blood glucose levels.
-The plant-based protein in the food satisfies your appetite while helping bring down the carbohydrate intake.
+The plant-based protein in a healthy food item that satisfies your appetite while helping bring down the carbohydrate you eat.

 Fruits are the best nutrients, Low-GI fruits are better for helping control blood sugar levels: Guava, Apple, Plantain, Orange, Banana, Mango, Pomegranate, Berries, Papaya, Melon, Pineapple to include in a diabetic diet.